rodsmade/rodsmade/README.md

 Following a career change in 2019 and subsequent professional experience at the financial sector, I decided to go back to learning the basics to a deeper degree at 42 School São Paulo - a disruptive school established around students’ autonomy and peer-to-peer learning - which I'm enjoying thoroughly!

 - 🌱 I’m currently learning C and C++
-- I have work experience with a range of technologies, frameworks and systems, including Java/Spring Boot, Python/Flask, CSS/Bootstrap, Javascript/React, Cobol/IMS, Relational and NoSQL databases and AWS.
+- :hammer: I have work experience with a range of technologies, frameworks and systems, including Java/Spring Boot, Python/Flask, CSS/Bootstrap, Javascript/React, Cobol/IMS, Relational and NoSQL databases and AWS.

 - 📫 How to reach me:
   - My [Linkedin](https://www.linkedin.com/in/rodrigo-gregoldo)